Osteogenesis Imperfecta

 View Patient Education

-• I: Mild, blue sclerae
+• I: Nondeforming with persistently blue sclerae

 Symptoms and Signs of Osteogenesis Imperfecta

-Type II (neonatal lethal type or osteogenesis imperfecta congenita) is the most severe and is lethal.
+Type II (perinatal lethal or osteogenesis imperfecta congenita) is the most severe and is lethal.
 Multiple congenital fractures result in shortened extremities.
 Sclerae are blue.
 The skull is soft and, when palpated, feels like a bag of bones.
 Because the skull is soft, trauma during delivery may cause intracranial hemorrhage and stillbirth, or neonates may die suddenly during the first few days or weeks of life.

 Osteogenesis Imperfecta (Blue Sclerae)